Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 and utilization for customers with data that is regulated.**

-The Azure Health Data & AI Blueprint provides tools and guidance to help deploy a secure, HIPAA, and HITRUST ready platform-as-a-service (PaaS) environment for ingesting, storing, analyzing and interacting with personal and non-personal medical records in a secure, multi-tier cloud environment, deployed as an end-to-end solution.
+The Azure Health Data & AI Blueprint provides tools and guidance to help deploy a secure,  Health Insurance Portability and Accountability Act (HIPAA), and Health Information Trust Alliance (HITRUST) ready platform-as-a-service
+(PaaS) environment for ingesting, storing, analyzing and interacting with personal and non-personal medical records in a secure, multi-tier cloud environment, deployed as an end-to-end solution.
 It showcases a common reference architecture and is designed to simplify adoption of Microsoft Azure.
-This provided architecture illustrates an end-to-end solution to meet the needs of organizations seeking a cloud-based approach to reducing the burden and cost of deployment.
+This provided architecture illustrates a solution to meet the needs of organizations seeking a cloud-based approach to reducing the burden and cost of deployment.

 ![](images/components.png)